2021 Vegetable CSA Membership

 Where and when do I pick up my vegetable package?

 There are different pick up locations throughout central Toronto, Mississauga, Milton and Oakville.
 We will work out a mutually convenient location.
-For 2020, deliveries will be on Wednesdays.
-Farm pick ups will be Tuesdays from 4-6 pm.
+For 2021, delivery day is still to be determined.
+Farm pick ups will be from 4-6 pm.
 Timing of when your package will be available for pick up will be sent to you before the first pick up.

 Why are deliveries every second week?

 This is to leave room for people to buy other vegetables and eat out.
 The farm can’t grow every vegetable, so there will be some vegetables that people have to source elsewhere.
 Also, many people eat out during the week and find it hard to cook enough at home to finish a package of vegetables that comes every week.
 With a delivery every second week, there’s more flexibility for both eaters and the farm, so the farm delivers to two different groups, one week to the suburbs and the other week to central Toronto.

 How do I remember that it’s my delivery week?